teyinlml/minliangliu.github.io/_pages/teaching.md

 C. Learning soft tissue constitutive behaviors via deep neural networks
 ------
 C1.
-A physics-informed neural network for constitutive modeling of soft biological tissues.
+Generic constitutive models of soft tissues enabled by physics-informed learning.
 * We developed a novel generic physics-informed neural network material (NNMat) model which employs a hierarchical learning strategy and a novel neural network structure: (1) a class parameter set for characterizing the general elastic properties; and (2) a subject parameter set (three parameters) for describing individual material response.
 The trained NNMat model may be directly adopted for a different subject without re-training the class parameters, and only the subject parameters are considered as constitutive parameters.
 Skip connections are utilized in the neural network to facilitate hierarchical learning.
 A convexity constraint was imposed to the NNMat model to ensure that the constitutive model is physically relevant.

 <p align="center">
 <img src="https://minliangliu.github.io//images/NNMat.PNG" width="581" height="344" />
 </p>

 C2.
-A deep learning approach to estimate tissue nonlinear anisotropic stress-strain responses from microscopy images.
+Estimating tissue stress-strain responses from microscopy images by using deep convolutional neural networks.
 * L. Liang, **M. Liu**, and W. Sun.
 2017. *Acta Biomaterialia*. [[Link](https://www.sciencedirect.com/science/article/pii/S1742706117305883)]

 * **M. Liu**, L. Liang, and W. Sun.
 2020. *Computer Methods in Applied Mechanics and Engineering*. [[Link](https://www.sciencedirect.com/science/article/pii/S0045782520305879)]

-C. Anisotropic failure criteria and probabilistic failure metric of the aortic wall
+D. Anisotropic failure criteria and probabilistic failure metric of the aortic wall
 ------

-C1.
+D1.
 A novel anisotropic failure criterion with distributed fiber orientations.
 * We proposed a novel stress-based anisotropic failure criterion with dispersed fiber orientations.
 In the new failure criterion, the overall failure metric is computed by using angular integration (AI) of failure metrics in all directions.
 Affine rotations of fiber orientations due to finite deformation are taken into account in an anisotropic hyperelastic constitutive model.

 <p align="center">